 Your New Relic license key is a 40-character hexadecimal string created when you sign up for a New Relic account.
-It's used to determine which account to send your APM and Infrastructure data to (Mobile and Browser use other keys) and some New Relic features will require you to input it.
+It's used to determine the account to which you send your APM and infrastructure data, and some New Relic features will require you to input it.

-To prevent unauthorized access to your data, treat your license key securely.
+To prevent unexpected data to be sent to your account, treat your license key securely.

-To view the license key for your New Relic account in the API keys page.
+You can view the license key for your New Relic account in the API keys page.

 - From the account dropdown, select Account settings.

 - Select API keys from the options at the side of the page.

 You can also get to the API keys page by navigating directly to https://one.newrelic.com/launcher/api-keys-ui.api-keys-launcher.